 Bob and Cindy are a lot like you.

-They were facing the second half of their life and were looking towards enjoying their retirement years.
+They were facing the second half of their life and looking toward enjoying their retirement years.

-They had listened to the advice of financial advisors and had put things in motion that would help take care of their children for generations to come.
+They had listened to the advice of financial advisors and put things in motion that would help take care of their children for years to come.

-How can the financial resources the Lord blessed them with in this life, continue to be a blessing to the ministries they support for generations to come?
+How can the financial resources You’ve blessed us with continue to bless the ministries we support beyond our lifetime?

 Like many of our partners, Bob and Cindy decided to become Abraham Promise Fund partners with Jewish Voice Ministries.